-- Code of conduct for research integrity which sets out the procedure for investigating allegations of misconduct (last reviewed July 2023) - Public Interest Disclosure/Whistle-blowing Policy, (last reviewed August 2023) - Dignity at work policy, which incorporates bullying/harassment policies (last reviewed October 2022) - Equality, Diversity and Inclusion policy (last reviewed November 2022) - Safeguarding policy (last reviewed June 2019) - Ethics guidance (last reviewed July 2023)
+• Code of conduct for research integrity which sets out the procedure for investigating allegations of misconduct (last reviewed July 2024)

+- Public Interest Disclosure/Whistle-blowing Policy, (last reviewed June 2024) - Dignity at work policy, which incorporates bullying/harassment policies (last reviewed October 2023) - Equality, Diversity, Inclusion and Equity policy (currently under review) - Safeguarding policy (last reviewed June 2023) - Ethics guidance (last reviewed November 2024)

-Since the beginning of 2023, each policy has been placed in a rota for review and each will be reviewed at least annually.
+Since the beginning of 2023, each policy has been placed in a rota for review and each will be reviewed regularly.

-The Director regularly reminds staff through the forum of bi-weekly staff meetings of these policies, and encourages staff to talk to their line managers, staff reps, or Trustees about any issues they have concerns about, and to consider whether they amount to matters they should report.
+The Director regularly reminds staff (through the forum of bi-weekly staff meetings) of these policies, and encourages staff to talk to their line managers, staff reps, or Trustees about any issues they have concerns about, and to consider whether they amount to matters they should report.

 An annual survey is sent to all staff to elicit views and comments on a range of issues, including concerns about misconduct of any sort either within IFS or at external venues (e.g. conferences that they have to attend as part of their professional life).
-The results of the survey are considered by the senior management team, and any improvements are discussed with staff reps.
+The results of the survey are considered by the senior management team and discussed with the staff reps, and improvements are sought collaboratively.
 Any changes to processes or policies are then communicated to the wider staff group.

 Information on investigations of research misconduct that have been undertaken

-j

 Number of allegations

-Type of allegation No of allegations No of formal No upheld in Number upheld

-reported investigations part after formal in full after formal
+Type of allegation No of allegations reported No of formal investigations No upheld in part after formal investigation Number upheld in full after formal investigation

-Fabrication 0 investigation investigation

 Fabrication 0

 Falsification 0

 Plagiarism 0

-Failure to meet legal, 0
+Failure to meet legal, ethical and professional obligations 0

-ethical and

-professional

-obligations

 Misrepresentation 0

-Improper dealing 0

-with allegation of
+Improper dealing with allegation of misconduct 0

-misconduct

-Multiple areas of 0

-concern (when

-received in a single
+Multiple areas of concern (when received in a single allegation 0

-allegation

 Other 0